There are currently 6810 ex-college players, who play 2016-17 season overseas

 But the season just started, so everything may happen.

-Grieb is currently sixth on the list of top scorers and also on the list of best rebounders (sixth place).
+Grieb belongs to league's top scorers (ranked #8) and also on the list of most steals (second place).

 She used to play for the German U20 national team